Uniformed Services University of the Health Sciences

 (Answer provided by Bradley S. Beall, Deputy General Counsel, 3-1-07).

 If giving a research seminar related to your on-going unpublished research, investigators are not allowed to accept an honorarium.
 The speaker could still give the seminar with travel funded by the seminar sponsor (see the FAQ above about arranging travel).
 However, if 90% or more of the information contained within your presentation is based on your general subject matter expertise (including previously published information), you may be able to accept an honorarium.
-The speaker must submit an "outside activity" request to the Dean for approval (via the USU Ethics Official) and must be on leave to receive the honorarium.
+The speaker must submit the Civilian Outside Activity Form or the Military Outside Activity Form to the Dean for approval (via the USU Ethics Official) and must be on leave to receive the honorarium.
 Note, if receiving an honorarium, preparation for the seminar must also be accomplished on "off-duty" time.

-Employees may accept fees for outside activities as long as there is no conflict of interest, the outside work is done on their own time (or during leave) and they have completed the proper "outside activity" form.
+Employees may accept fees for outside activities as long as there is no conflict of interest, the outside work is done on their own time (or during leave) and they have completed the proper Civilian Outside Activity Form or the Military Outside Activity Form.
 The subject matter of any writing for which an author is compensated must be based on general subject matter expertise which may include previously published information.

 a.
-Investigators are required to complete an "outside activity" form for all activities conducted outside of the University.
+Investigators are required to complete the Civilian Outside Activity Form or the Military Outside Activity Form for all activities conducted outside of the University.
 These activities may include, but are not limited to, being an officer in a professional society, consulting, grant reviewing, etc. Pay particular attention to compensated outside activities.

 b.
 Regarding professional societies, no request is necessary for merely being a member of a professional organization or serving on a committee.
 With the exception of serving as an officer of a professional organization, involvement in a professional organization may occur during work time with the permission of the department chair.